-The internet is a huge interconnection of computer networks included of millions of computing devices.
+The internet is a huge interconnection of computer networks that included millions of computing devices.
 Here is the list of Internet Terms relating to the Internet, web, and www.
 The understanding of basic Internet terms is bound to be helpful in learning the computer.

-let’s start Internet Terms one by one.
+let’s start the Internet Terms one by one.

 · Article.
 A message in an Internet newsgroup.
 Which is used mostly in Internet terms.

-· Back bone.
+· Backbone.
 A network through which other networks are connected.

 · Baud rate.
 A measurement of how quickly a modem transfers data.